-Deficiency states
+Deficiency States

 It is important to specify the localization of a defect as precisely as possible.
 The description of a deficiency state should indicate the most proximal metabolite in the vitamin D biosynthetic pathway that is deficient, emphasizing, if possible, that the concentrations of the immediate precursor of the metabolite specified are normal.
-For example, low serum levels of $1,25(OH)2D$ could be the end result of vitamin D deficiency or defects in the activity of the renal tubular enzyme 25 (OH)D1 α -hydroxylase.
-Only in the later case it will be appropriate to define it as calcitriol deficiency.
-Based on our current understanding of vitamin D biosynthesis, three states of deficiency could be envisioned involving the major metabolites: vitamin D, 25 (OH) D and 1,25(OH)2D.
-As mentioned before it is difficult to measure vitamin D in blood.
+For example, low serum levels of 1,25(OH)2D could be the end result of vitamin D deficiency or defects in the activity of the renal tubular enzyme 25 (OH)D1α-hydroxylase.
+Only in the latter case will it be appropriate to define it as calcitriol deficiency.
+Based on our current understanding of vitamin D biosynthesis, three states of deficiency could be envisioned involving the major metabolites: vitamin D, 25 (OH) D, and 1,25(OH)2D.
+As mentioned, before it is difficult to measure vitamin D in blood.
 Thus, in clinical practice the diagnosis of vitamin D deficiency states is usually established by measurements of serum 25(OH)D levels.
-In strict terms, low serum levels of this metabolite imply deficiency of 25(OH)D. However, the use of serum 25(OH)D levels as a measure of vitamin D status, is not based just on technical necessity but is being supported by the following: a. the activity of the liver enzyme vitamin D 25-hydroxylase is not tightly regulated and is driven mainly by the substrate i.e. vitamin D concentrations; b. isolated 25(OH)D deficiency is an extremely rare autosomal recessive disorder, attributed but not proven to be caused by hereditary deficiency of the hepatic enzyme (24); c. the clearance of vitamin D and 25(OH)D is affected similarly by different pathophysiological mechanisms.
+25(OH)D measurements as a marker of vitamin D status is due to relatively long half-life of 25(OH)D and levels in the blood relative to vitamin D plus a conversion of vitamin D to 25(OH)D that has been regarded as not tightly regulated.
+That said, recent findings indicate that CYP2R1, the major hepatic 25-hydroxylase, is influenced by disorders in metabolism (10) such as the negative impact of obesity induced by a diet high in fat on CYP2R1 expression.
+(24).
+Moreover, mutations in CYP2R1 have also been described leading to osteomalacia accompanied by low 25(OH)D but generally normal 1,25(OH)2D (25).

-Based on the commonly available measurement of only two vitamin D metabolites, two deficiency states could be defined in clinical practice: low serum 25(OH) levels implying vitamin D and/or 25(OH)D deficiency, but referred mainly to define a vitamin D deficiency with the limitations mentioned above; and calcitriol deficiency, based on low $1,25(OH)2D$ and normal or high 25(OH)D serum levels (Table 2).
+Based on the commonly available measurement of only two vitamin D metabolites, two deficiency states could be defined in clinical practice: low serum 25(OH) levels implying vitamin D and/or 25(OH)D deficiency, but referred mainly to define a vitamin D deficiency with the limitations mentioned above; and calcitriol deficiency, based on low 1,25(OH)2D and normal or high 25(OH)D serum levels (Table 2).

-In theory, the pathogenic mechanism leading to deficiency of any of these metabolite could be categorized to either defective synthesis or increased clearance, with the exception of the parent vitamin D in which the additional possibility of deficient intake has to be taken into account.
+In theory, the pathogenic mechanism leading to deficiency of any of these metabolites could be categorized to either defective synthesis or increased clearance, with the exception of the parent vitamin D in which the additional possibility of deficient intake has to be taken into account.
 Each category: deficient synthesis or increased clearance could have a hereditary or acquired etiology and each subcategory could be further divided into simple (implying that the defect is localized only to vitamin D metabolism) or complex (implying that the defect is a part of a more generalized disturbance affecting other metabolic pathways).